 Creating a Financial Plan

-As 2016 draws to a close, it’s time to think of all the ways we can improve our lives in the year ahead.
+As the current year draws to a close, it’s time to think of all the ways we can improve our lives in the year ahead.
 But what should our financial resolutions be and how do we make them stick?

-We might want to take some lessons from mutual fund investors who recently participated in a survey conducted by American Funds.
-When members of American Funds’ “Voice of the Investor” survey panel were asked about their most important financial resolution for 2017, the majority pointed to saving for retirement.
+We might want to take some lessons from mutual fund investors who participated in a survey conducted by American Funds.
+When members of American Funds’ “Voice of the Investor” survey panel were asked about their most important financial resolution, the majority pointed to saving for retirement.

 One survey respondent resolved to “build wealth by saving and adding to my various retirement accounts.”
-Another is determined to “eliminate all long-term debt and keep credit card balances current” while saving “as much as possible for retirement in 2017.”
+Another is determined to “eliminate all long-term debt and keep credit card balances current” while saving “as much as possible for retirement.”